Brad Raffensperger

-Bradford Jay Raffensperger (born May 18, 1955) is an American politician, businessman, and civil engineer, serving as the Secretary of State of Georgia since 2019.
+Bradford Jay Raffensperger (born May 18, 1955) is an American businessman, civil engineer, and politician serving as the secretary of state of Georgia since 2019.
 A member of the Republican Party, he previously served in the Georgia House of Representatives, representing District 50.

-Raffensperger rose to national prominence in the aftermath of the 2020 U.S. presidential election, in which incumbent President Donald Trump lost.
-Trump refused to accept defeat, made false claims of fraud, and launched an unsuccessful protracted campaign to overturn the election results.
+Raffensperger rose to national prominence in the aftermath of the 2020 U.S. presidential election, in which incumbent president Donald Trump lost.
+Trump refused to accept defeat, made claims of fraud, and launched an unsuccessful protracted campaign to overturn the election results.
 As part of this campaign, Trump made a recorded phone call on January 2, 2021, in which he attempted to persuade Raffensperger to change the election results in Georgia in Trump's favor.
-Raffensperger refused to do this, and claimed that the outgoing president's claims were based on falsehoods.
+Raffensperger refused to do so, and said the outgoing president's claims were based on falsehoods.

 Raffensperger was reelected in the 2022 Georgia Secretary of State election, after defeating Trump-backed Jody Hice in the Republican primary and Democratic challenger Bee Nguyen in the general election.

-Education
+In September 2025, Raffensperger announced his candidacy for Governor of Georgia in the 2026 Georgia gubernatorial election.

+Early life and career

 Raffensperger earned a bachelor's degree in civil engineering from the University of Western Ontario and a Master of Business Administration from Georgia State University.

-Career

-Raffensperger is the CEO of Tendon Systems, LLC, a contracting and engineering firm that operates in Columbus, Georgia, and Forsyth County, Georgia.
+Raffensperger is the chief executive officer of Tendon Systems, LLC, a contracting and engineering firm that operates in Columbus, Georgia, and Forsyth County, Georgia.
 He amassed a net worth of $26.5 million from his work in the private sector.

+Political career

 Johns Creek City Council

 Raffensperger is a lifelong Republican.
-He served on the Post 2 seat of the Johns Creek City Council from 2012 to 2014.
+He served on the Post 2 seat of the Johns Creek City Council from January 1, 2012 to November 19, 2014.
 He replaced Dan McCabe on the City Council.
 He resigned in November 2014 to run for the special election to represent the 50th district in the Georgia House, and was succeeded by Chris Coughlin.